Umar040/Python-Weather-Getter/README.md

 Download link https://developer.chrome.com/docs/chromedriver/downloads

-Then for the Email you need to put your own and then put a in the next part where it says "Your App Password".
-I had an app password as I used gmail which uses app passwords instead of the actual password
+Then for the Email you need to put your own and then put your password in the next part where it says "Your App Password".
+I had an app password as I used gmail which uses app passwords instead of actual passwords

 Example Email: